Species-theoretic foundations of perturbative quantum field theory: Introduction

-The operator-valued distributions $\widetilde{\text{R}}_\cS$ which are the images of the Dynkin elements $\mathtt{D}_\cS$ are the interacting generalized retarded products of the system, see e.g. \cite{steinmann1960}, \cite{haagkas64}, \cite[Equation 79]{ep73roleofloc}.
+The operator-valued distributions $\widetilde{\text{R}}_\cS$ which are the images of the Dynkin elements $\mathtt{D}_\cS$ are the interacting generalized retarded products of the system, see e.g. \cite{steinmann1960}, \cite{Huz1}, \cite[Equation 79]{ep73roleofloc}.

-Let $\textbf{L}\hookrightarrow \Sig$ be the Hopf subalgebra of linear orders, and let $\textbf{E}^\ast\hookrightarrow \Sig$ be the subcoalgebra of compositions with one lump.
-Then we have the following dictionary between products/vacuum expectation values and elements of $\Sig$. \bgroup \arraystretch{1.3}
+Let $\textbf{L}\hookrightarrow \Sig$ be the Hopf subalgebra of linear orders (=compositions with singleton lumps), and let $\textbf{E}^\ast\hookrightarrow \Sig$ be the subcoalgebra of compositions with one lump.
+Then we have the following dictionary between products/vacuum expectation values and elements of $\Sig$. \bgroup \arraystretch{1}

 \egroup